DicksonTeel/Mercy-Tech-Resources/Sound/Intermediate Audio Production/Preproduction, Session Planning, Documentation and Pro Tools Skills.md

 		- Out point - where recording will end.
 		- Pre roll - lead in so artist can find their place.
 		- Post roll - never want to punch out by pressing stop.
-	- Be sure Quick-punch is on (specific to Pro Tools)
 	- Manual Punch - you do it all
-	- Auto Punch - you tell PT what to do
+	- Auto Punch - you tell the DAW what to do
 - Sometimes you have an “in” without a defined out; “pick it up from…” (only need 2 points of info (preroll and in))

+---
 ### Other Resources
 - Sear Sound
 - RIAA.com